Bolympus1/DADS7202_HW02/README.md

 ## Assumption:
-We think the pre-trained model that validation on ImageNet dataset can't classify present moblie phone design to tell which image is which brand cause of that we choose 3 models such as VGG16, ResNet152V2, and MobileNet for study in this project.
+We think the pre-trained model that validation on ImageNet dataset can't classify present moblie phone design.
+We choose 3 models including VGG16, ResNet152V2, and MobileNet for study in this project.

 In this case our assumption about the pre-trained model is the largest model will have the best accuracy which is VGG16 and the lowest accuracy is MobileNet.